Module 3 - Career Strategies

 1. Family / Background

-Some grew up in aggressive families and never learned any better.
+Some grew up in aggressive families and never learned a different approach.

 2. Addiction / Enjoyment of Confrontation

-Some people are addicted -or slave to- the dopamine rushes.
+Some people are addicted -or slave to- the dopamine rushes of confrontations, as well as the brain chemical feeling of dominating others.

 3. Sense of Control